CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 **EO data in raster format**

-* One file per band or multiband files
+* Usually several bands, stored one file per band or several bands in one file (multiband files).
 * Grid of pixel values
 * Example of continuous data
 * Georeference: coordinate for the top left pixel , the size of each pixel in the X direction, the size of each pixel in the Y direction, and the amount (if any) by which the product is rotated.